Attorney Andrew Gould

 As a member of AI, Andrew is excited to secure justice for people suffering because of the reckless behavior of others.
 Through his written and oral advocacy skills, he has achieved multiple successes in the appellate courts, both by defending favorable jury verdicts and overturning erroneous trial-level rulings.
 Additionally, he has demonstrated his expertise in trial courts by offering considerable aid in drafting jury charges, preserving error, and complex motion practice.
 He’s always ready to protect the future of clients by fighting for the results that they deserve, no matter what.
 Whether someone needs help during a trial or at appeal, Andrew won’t back down until they’re treated right.

-As an active member of the Houston legal community, Andrew is constantly interacting with the city’s incredible bench and bar members.
-He serves as President-Elect of the Federal Bar Association’s Southern District of Texas Chapter and on the Executive Committee of the Garland Walker American Inn of Court, and is on the Houston Nominating Committee of the Texas Bar Foundation.
+As an active member of the Texas legal community, Andrew is constantly interacting with the city’s incredible bench and bar members.
+He serves as President-Elect of the Federal Bar Association’s Southern District of Texas Chapter, serves on the Executive Committee of the Garland Walker American Inn of Court, and is on the Houston Nominating Committee of the Texas Bar Foundation.
 He is a Fellow of both the Texas and Houston Bar Foundations, as well as a member of the Appellate Sections for the Houston Bar Association and the State Bar of Texas.
 Andrew has also served on the Vanderbilt Law Review’s Alumni Advisory Committee since its foundation.